Burnham Military Camp: Medical training

 Medical training for the entire NZDF is conducted in Burnham at the New Zealand Defence Force Health School and all medics enlisted in the Army, Navy or Air Force are sent here for training.
 Practical training and clinical placements are completed throughout the two and a half year program.
 Medics are then posted to their respective camps or bases.

 Cadet force

 Burnham is also home to the Southern HQ of the New Zealand Cadet Forces (NZCF).
 They are the Air Training Corps (Air Force), Cadet Corps (Army), and Sea Cadet Corps (Navy).

+Services Corrective Establishment

+The Services Corrective Establishment (SCE) is the NZDF's sole military prison.
+Previously based at Ardmore in Auckland, the SCE was relocated to Burnham Military Camp in 1995.
+The prison hosts enlisted personnel who are serving sentences with a maximum of two years.
+Commissioned officers and enlisted personnel sentenced to a prison term exceeding two years are sent to civilian prisons.
+The prison's regime consist of a mixture of corrective training and rehabilitation, with the goal of returning inmates to service in the Defence Force.

+Between 2013 and 2018, nearly 140 personnel were detained at SCE, with an average stay of 14 days.
+Half of inmates were sent there for drug and alcohol offences, while 20 were sent there for assault-related offences.
+In August 2025, a Defence Force soldier, who became the first New Zealander convicted of attempted espionage, was sentenced to a prison term of two years at the facility.

 Barracks

 The barracks in Burnham Camp are named after a miscellany of battles, campaigns, locations and overseas barracks in which New Zealand troops have been stationed.

 Borneo Barracks

 Borneo Barracks Commemorates what is now known as the Indonesia–Malaysia confrontation of 1963–1966), the 1st Battalion, Royal New Zealand Infantry Regiment and the New Zealand Special Air Service both saw service in this conflict.